 Were your Irish ancestors among the fishermen arriving in Newfoundland in the late 1600s?
 Or were they one of the hundreds of thousands at Île de Grâce or Quarantine Island who made up 60% of all migrants to Canada between 1825-1845?

 Some of the earliest native Irish to arrive in the land that would become Canada were fishermen in Newfoundland at the close of the 17th century.
-In order to understand how they got there, I need to explain a little bit of the backstory.

 By the late 1600s, the Irish had long been supplying food and other provisions to thousands of European fishermen who had been making Newfoundland a seasonal home for generations.
 Hundreds of fishing boats were regularly patrolling the Grand Banks as early as the opening decades of the 16th century; most were French, Basque, Spanish and Portugese.